virtual-labs/exp-clipping-polygon-iiith/experiment/aim.md

  1. Sutherland-Hodgeman algorithm
  2. Wiler-Atherton algorithm

 Here we have discussed only the Sutherland-Hodgeman Polygon Clipping algorithm.

+Objective of this experiment is to understand the steps of a Polygon Clipping Algorithm, i.e., how a polygon is clipped so as to render only the part which a user can view.
+As an example, we have demonstrated the steps of Sutherland Hodgeman Algorithm.